secf00tprint/blog/blog/_posts/2024-06-20-portforwarding-docker-en.md

 ## ProxyCommand

-There is one option of `ssh` which is available since it <a href="https://security.stackexchange.com/questions/264541/proxycommand-implemented-in-which-openssh-version/264542#264542">exists</a>.
+There is one option of `ssh` which is available since <a href="https://security.stackexchange.com/questions/264541/proxycommand-implemented-in-which-openssh-version/264542#264542">ssh exists</a>.
 This is <a href="https://man7.org/linux/man-pages/man5/ssh_config.5.html">`ProxyCommand`</a>
 It can be used to specify the command used to connect to next server.